LauraRuis/VAST2017/README.md

 These features should be extracted through data analysis, since these variables are not immediately shown in the data set.
 Depending on the visualization and the format it requires, several different .csv files will be composed.
 This way the calculations can be done in python and the .csv files can be composed.
 The visualizations made with D3 in javascript will only use the final formatted .csv files.

 ## Proposed approach
-This project will consist of a partial solving of this problem and should solve the problem together with the projects of two project-partners (Sven van Dam en Peter van Twuijver).
+This project will consist of a partial solving of this problem and should solve the problem together with the projects of two project-partners (Sven van Dam and Peter van Twuijver).

 In this proposed approach three visualizations with several interactive elements will be proposed.
 These should together solve part of the problem.
 It should be noted that the choices of visualizations could change at any time during the project.
 Before starting the visualization process, we will do some data analytics and explore the data.
 Based on insights we get from this we might decide on different visualizations than proposed here.
 For sketches of the visualizations, see folder 'doc' in this repository.